 Particulate Respirators, 42 CFR Part 84

-The use and repeated use of N-series filters is limited only by hygiene, damage and increased breathing resistance.
-However, when working in very dirty or dusty workplaces that may result in high filter loading (200 mg), service time should be limited to continuous or intermittent use of 8 hours unless an evaluation is done of the specific workplace setting to prove that extended use will not degrade the efficiency below the efficiency level of the specific respirator or that total mass loading of the filter does not exceed 200 mg.
+The use and repeated use of N-series filters is limited by hygiene, damage and increased breathing resistance.
+When working in very dirty or dusty environments that can result in high filter loading, a filter’s service time should be limited to continuous or intermittent use of eight hours.
+This service time can be extended if an evaluation is done of the specific workplace setting to prove that extended use will not degrade the efficiency level of the respirator.

-The R-series filters should only be used for one working shift (or for 8 hours of continuous or intermittent use) when oil is present.
-Service time for R-series respirators can be extended using the same criteria as stated above by doing an evaluation of the specific workplace setting and proving that extended use will not degrade the efficiency below the efficiency level of the specific respirator or that total mass loading does not exceed 200 mg.
+The R-series filters should only be used for one working shift (or for eight hours of continuous or intermittent use) when oil is present.
+Service time for R-series respirators can be extended using the same criteria as N-series respirators.
+An evaluation must be done of the specific workplace setting to prove that extended use will not degrade the efficiency level of the respirator.

-Determinations for both N and R series should be repeated whenever conditions change or modifications are made to processes that could change the type of particulate being generated.
+Determinations for both N and R-series filters should be repeated whenever conditions change or modifications are made to processes that could change the type of particulate being generated.

 Use and reuse of the P-series filters is subject only to considerations of hygiene, damage and increased breathing resistance.